lmatusikova/SPS-1/page.md

 Write a program that reads two integers from console, computes their sum and writes it back to the console.
 In case the sum overflows integer, show an error message instead of the sum.

 ### Task 4
 Edit server program so that it sends the response only to `GET` request.
-Return `400 Bad Request` response for all other types of requests.
+Return `400 BAD` response for all other types of requests.